Stepland/jujube/docs/Compiling.md

 ### Building

-let's say you downloaded the source code in `jujube` and you decided to compile with `gcc-9`
+let's say you downloaded the source code in a folder called `jujube` and you decided to compile with `gcc-9`

 ```bash
 $ cd jujube